The ISO Standards

 Dr. Silas E. Gustafsson, the inventor of the Hot Disk® (TPS) method, and co-founder of Hot Disk AB in 1995

-The initiative in 2001 to start the working group on determining thermal properties of materials was taken by a number of senior ISO members who felt there was a need for proper standards in the industry.
+The initiative in 2001 to start the working group on determining Thermal Transport Properties of materials was taken by a number of senior ISO members who felt there was a need for proper standards in the industry.
 The working group considered four different techniques, which had each been in use and established for some time.
-In turn, these comprised the Guarded Hot Plate method, focusing mainly on insulating materials with very low thermal conductivity; the Laser Flash method, able rapidly to measure thermal diffusivity of relatively small samples up to high temperatures; the Temperature Wave method, applied for thin materials like foils and sheets to measure thermal diffusivity; and the Hot Disk® (TPS) method.
-The Hot Disk (TPS) method was proven unique in covering a wide range in thermal conductivity, from low-conducting insulators, over plastics and ceramics, to highly-conducting metals.
-It could also simultaneously measure thermal diffusivity and thermal conductivity.
-Finally, the Hot Disk (TPS) method remains absolute, meaning that it does not require repeated calibration in order to furnish accurate thermal property data.
-This inherent simplicity has made for a broad and enthusiastic reception of ISO Standard 22007-2, describing the Hot Disk (TPS) method.
+In turn, these comprised the Guarded Hot Plate method, focusing mainly on insulating materials with very low Thermal Conductivity; the Laser Flash method, able rapidly to measure Thermal Diffusivity of relatively small samples up to high temperatures; the Temperature Wave method, applied for thin materials like foils and sheets to measure Thermal Diffusivity; and the Hot Disk® (TPS) method.
+The Hot Disk® (TPS) method was proven unique in covering a wide range in Thermal Conductivity, from low thermal conducting insulators, over plastics and ceramics, to highly thermal conducting crystals and metals.
+It could also simultaneously measure Thermal Diffusivity and Thermal Conductivity.
+Finally, the Hot Disk® (TPS) method remains absolute, meaning that it does not require repeated calibration in order to furnish accurate thermal property data.
+This inherent simplicity has made for a broad and enthusiastic reception of ISO Standard 22007-2, describing the Hot Disk® (TPS) method.

 ID-number: ISO 22007-2:2022